Gittingthehubbing/Kaggle/README.md

 # Kaggle
-This repo is for kaggle code
+This repo is for kaggle code associated with taking part in both past and current competitions.